web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 If you don't create the `creation_profiles` section, a `default` profile is set.
 {% endhint %}

 The parameters for the request profiles \(i.e. the authentication\) are very similar to the creation profiles.
-The only difference is that you don’t need all the detail of the Relaying Party, but only its ID \(i.e. its domain\).
+The only difference is that you don’t need all the detail of the Relying Party, but only its ID \(i.e. its domain\).

 {% code title="app/config/webauthn.yaml" %}
 ```yaml